FACT CHECK: President Trump's Record On Jobs And Stocks

 "Wages are rising, but they're not rising as fast as I believe they really should in order to attract the workers that they need," Maher said.
 "Virtually every manufacturer in the area has a help-wanted sign outside their window."

-Indeed, a shortage of skilled workers could be a drag on economic growth going forward.
+Indeed, a shortage of skilled workers could be a drag on future economic growth.

 "There is some slack in the labor market," said Constance Hunter, chief economist at KPMG.
 "But there's a big question about whether that remaining slack in the labor market can be deployed."

 "What I expect is we will start to see increasing labor shortages as we go into 2018.
-And at some point—and it may be late 2018, it may be mid 2019— those labor shortages are going to really limit the ability we have to continue expanding."
+And at some point — and it may be late 2018, it may be mid 2019 — those labor shortages are going to really limit the ability we have to continue expanding."

-At a White House cabinet meeting this week, Trump said he wants to draw more people into the workforce.
+At a White House Cabinet meeting this week, Trump said he wants to draw more people into the workforce.

 "We're also getting into the pool of the 100 million people that are not working," Trump said.
 "That pool is now coming back."

 According to the Labor Department, there are 95 million Americans 16 and older who are not working.
-But that figure includes retirees, students, and voluntary stay-at-home parents.
+But that figure includes retirees, students and voluntary stay-at-home parents.
 It's an open question how many might be lured into the workforce.
 Lower taxes might offer a carrot to would-be workers.
 The administration is also considering sticks — in the form of a less generous safety net.

 "I know people, they work three jobs and they live next to somebody who doesn't work at all," the president told supporters in Missouri last week.
 "And the person who is not working at all and has no intention of working at all is making more money and doing better than the person that's working his or her ass off.
 And it's not going to happen.
 Not going to happen."